tanc7/Linux-NordVPN-ConnectPlus/README.md

 `echo {password} > /root/nordvpnpass`

 Now you can randomly pick out of 9,760 IP addresses to choose from to autoconnect each time!

+# Locally hosted Shadowsocks proxy server

+Edit your shadowsocks configuration, `nano /etc/shadowsocks/config.json` and enter the following...

+    "server":"127.0.0.1",
+    "server_port":8388,
+    "local_address": "127.0.0.1",
+    "local_port":1080,
+    "password":"PASSWORD",
+    "timeout":300,
+    "method":"aes-256-cfb",
+    "fast_open": false,
+    "workers": 1,
+    "prefer_ipv6": false

+Edit your crontab, `crontab -e` and add this to the bottom

+`@reboot ss-server -c /etc/shadowsocks/config.json -d 1.1.1.1,8.8.8.8,8.8.4.4 start`

+Download the graphical Shadowsocks Client at https://github.com/shadowsocks/shadowsocks-qt5/releases

+Run the AppImage file

+`chmod a+x Shadowsocks-Qt5-3.0.1-x86_64.AppImage && ./Shadowsocks-Qt5-3.0.1-x86_64.AppImage`

+Then use the GUI and enter the information that was contained in your config.json above.
+Now my Python app automatically reconfigures your OVPN profile files for Shadowsocks use, but for the sake of learning, you simp ly add...

+`socks-proxy $LOCAL_SERVER_IP $LOCAL_LISTEN_PORT`

+and

+`route $LOCALHOST 255.255.255.255 net_gateway`

+to the bottom of the .ovpn file and then run it with `openvpn file.ovpn`

+In my situation I simply entered this at the bottom of my many ovpn files

+`socks-proxy 127.0.0.1 1080`
+`route 127.0.0.1 255.255.255.255 net_gateway`

+**All my app did is wait for you to connect to Shadowsocks before proceeding with the last step**